ImtiazKhanDS/notes/Storytelling/Story.md

 14. General advice : shorter is always better, if you want to write a 500 page book , make it 280.
 If you want to write a 30 word sentence make it 15.
 15. Verbosity gets in the way of meaning and connecting so it’s like make it punchier.
 16. Infuse your characters with personal stakes.
+17. The most difficult subjects can be explained to the most slow-witted man if he has not formed any idea of them already , but the simplest thing cannot be made clear to the most intelligent man if he is firmly persuaded that he knows already.
+18. The trick to explain complex things is to create the characters that you are attached to.
+19. Don’t feel the need to prove how smart you are
+20.